 In 2011, Ipswich City Council established a Local History Scholarship through The University of Queensland, St Lucia Campus.
-This Scholarship will be available to students undertaking Research Higher Degree studies (MPhil and PhD), Postgraduate Coursework and Honours at The University of Queensland.
+This Scholarship was made available to students undertaking Research Higher Degree studies (MPhil and PhD), Postgraduate Coursework and Honours at The University of Queensland.

-The scholarship will be awarded to assist students to produce a research project focusing on a specific element of the history of Ipswich that contributes to a new understanding of the history of the city.
+The scholarship was awarded to assist students to produce a research project focusing on a specific element of the history of Ipswich that contributed to a new understanding of the history of the city.

 At its meeting of 29 November 2001 the Ipswich Heritage Consultative Committee suggested that as a means of commemorating this highly significant anniversary, that Ipswich City Council consider the production of a series of academically researched reports covering various topics or time periods of the history of Ipswich.

 The completed Scholarship Reports were launched at The University of Queensland Ipswich Campus on 9 December 2010.